Cambyses II: Etymology

 The origins of the name of "Cambyses" (𐎣𐎲𐎢𐎪𐎡𐎹) is disputed in scholarship; according to some scholars, the name is of Elamite origin, whilst others associate it with Kambojas, an Iranian people who inhabited northwestern India.
 The name of Cambyses is known in other languages as: Elamite Kanbuziya; Akkadian Kambuziya; Aramaic Kanbūzī.

-Background
+Dynastic history

 Cambyses was the eldest son of Cyrus the Great (r.
 550–530 BC) and Cassandane.
-Cambyses had a younger brother named Bardiya, and three sisters named Artystone, Atossa and Roxanne.
+Cambyses had a younger brother, Bardiya, and three sisters; these were Artystone, Atossa, and Roxanne.
 Cambyses' paternal grandfather was his namesake Cambyses I, the king of Persis from 600 to 559 BC.
-The family was descended from a line of rulers of Persian tribes, who starting with Cyrus, expanded their reach over Persis, subjugating the Median Empire, the Neo-Babylonian Empire, Lydia and Central Asia, thus establishing the Achaemenid Empire.
+The family was descended from a line of rulers of Persian tribes who, starting with Cyrus in Anshan, expanded their reach over Persis by subjugating first the Median Empire, then the Neo-Babylonian Empire, and finally Lydia and Central Asia to establish the Achaemenid Empire.